Lace: Poland

+The prevailing opinion is that Bona Sforza, the Italian-born queen of Poland, helped to introduce Italian lacemaking to Poland in the first half of the 16th century.
+This attribution appears frequently in Polish cultural history, though the precise origins of Polish bobbin lace are difficult to establish.
+It is certain that trade with Italy, Flanders, Silesia, and France also played an important role spreading the art of lacemaking in Poland.
+Sophisticated lace was primarily a luxury associated with the court, the nobility and the burghers, in particular women.
+During the 19th century, however, lacemaking increasingly moved into rural communities and became part of folk costumes (chiefly mobcaps and dresses) and as decorative objects inside homes.
+Bobowa, Koniaków, Żywiec, and Zakopane were once centres of Polish lacemaking.

 Germany

 Barbara Uttmann learned how to make bobbin lace as a girl from a Protestant refugee.
 In 1561 she started a lace-making workshop in Annaberg.
 By the time of her death in 1575, there were over 30,000 lacemakers in that area of Germany.
 Following the revocation of the Edict of Nantes in France in 1685, many Huguenot lacemakers moved to Hamburg and Berlin.
 The earliest known lace pattern book was printed in Cologne in 1527.